PandaHood/nikolassanderson.github.io/_pages/about.md

 <a href="https://www.ece.neu.edu/people/everett-michael">Michael Everett</a>.
 I currently work at the University of Michigan under <a href="https://alanpapalia.github.io/">Alan Papalia</a>
 on a broad set of topics in robot navigation and perception.
 My goal is to develop algorithms that enable robotic navigation in challenging environments, such as the ocean, with a particular interest in applying tools from mathematical optimization theory.
 I will be applying to PhD programs for a Fall 2027 start.

+I also serve as the co-project lead for the Northeastern Marine Robotics Team.
+We compete in the Mate ROV World Championship and our highest placement was 8th at the 2023 World Championship.
+We are advised by <a href="https://coe.northeastern.edu/people/consi-tom/">Thomas Consi</a>.

 In my freetime I enjoy playing soccer, running, skiing, videogames (strategy, simulation, and action-adventure), Star Trek and, Star Wars.